A Fiery Conversation

 As is often the case in times like these, we are reminded that “we the people” must continue to hold our government accountable and with great intention keep ourselves informed of the decisions they make that affect our daily lives.
 The moment we take for granted these mechanisms, our freedom to create the remedies our ancestors taught us and share them freely with our community is interrupted – as we’ve seen this week with Etsy’s removal of all other Fire Ciders.
 It’s up to us keep watch with mindful awareness for other opportunities to preserve our historical freedom and birthright to source our health from the Eden that surrounds us.

 I am also grateful because thanks to Shire City’s efforts to distribute their product, including hundreds of store accounts and 250,000 samples they’ve distributed at events, thousands of people have been introduced to this remedy.
 I’m equally grateful to the hundreds of herbalists who, like me, teach herbal remedies to small groups week in and week out.
-I taught fifteen students about Fire Cider in class on Saturday; twenty others sampled it in my Herbs for Winter Health Workshop in December; and another twenty made it together during my class on Immune Herbs for Back to School Health last fall at our local Whole Foods.
+I taught fifteen students about Fire Cider in class on Saturday; twenty others sampled it in my Herbs for Winter Health Workshop in December; and another twenty made it together during my class on Immune Herbs for Back to School Health last fall at our local health food store.
 By no means did I reach a quarter million people last year, but in order to create a sustained and sustainable community of health, we each roll up our sleeves and meet one person at a time with a smile, an open heart, and a recipe or two.

 Plus, quality trumps quantity, so while Shire City herbals may have me beat on quick-and-fast herbal high fives, I’m deeply touched by the number of individuals I’ve been blessed to share herbs with on an intimate level in classes and consultations, in the last year alone for that matter.
 And if you were to add the numbers I’ve educated personally, with the number who have worked with just my closest herbal colleagues, not to mention all the herbalists I greet at herbal conferences, or who are also members of guilds and organizations in our herbal field, or who cross post on the same herbal forums, and … well Shire City, let’s just say, we’re catching up pretty quick… This point is specifically in response to their company’s initial response to concerns from herbalists, including Rosemary herself.
 Their presumption that they are the only company in the country educating the “general public” about Fire Cider, or helping people who know nothing about plants find health through herbs, is entirely misinformed.